ByloTonix/device_xiaomi_taoyao/README.md

-# Device configuration for Xiaomi 11 lite NE 5G (lisa)
+# Device configuration for Xiaomi 12 lite (taoyao)

 The Xiaomi 12 lite (codenamed _"taoyao"_) is a high-end smartphone from Xiaomi.
 It was released in October 2021.